 The problem seems to exist in all versions.

-#1 Updated by stbuehler over 1 year ago
+#1 Updated by stbuehler almost 2 years ago

 - Priority changed from Normal to High